Scientific Forecaster Discussion

 National Weather Service Baltimore Maryland/Washington District of Columbia

-a cold front will cross the area late Thursday.
-High pressure will
+from the north.
+A cold front will cross the area Tuesday.

 Near term /through Thursday/...

 as of 2 PM...strong high pressure was centered over New England

 with a extension southwestward across our area towards northern